YonicDev/yonic-corner/README.md

 ### Blog posts

 Located in `content/blog`.
+From 2.2.0, these are organized by year and month, although grouping them in a `drafts` folder is also supported.

-This collection is meant for MDX or Markdown posts only.
+This collection is meant for MDX or Markdown posts only and associated assets.
 The frontmatter structure is as follows (in *italics*, optional):

 * `title`: The display title of the post.
 * `description`: Flavor text to be used in the blog and SEO.